 In 1974, a federal court ordered that public schools in Jefferson County, KY be desegregated.
 To achieve racial integration, students were assigned to a busing schedule that depended on the first letter of their last name.
-This led to quasi-random variation in the number of years of busing and, for the initial cohorts, whether individuals were bused at all.
-We use this variation to estimate the long-run impact of busing on political participation and preferences.
+This led to quasirandom variation in the number of years of busing and, for the initial cohorts, whether individuals were bused at all.
+We use this variation to estimate the longrun impact of busing on political participation and preferences.
 Focusing on white males, we do not detect any effect on voter turnout.
 We do, however, find that busing significantly increases Democratic party affiliation more than forty years later.
 Consistent with the idea that attending a formerly black, city school causes a change in the broad ideological outlook of whites, we also find that bused individuals are less likely to donate to organizations that advocate for conservative causes.

-^{}We have benefited from helpful comments and suggestion by Allan Drazen, Jesse Shapiro, as well as seminar participants at the University of Queensland, the University of New South Wales, the University of Houston, the University of Massachusetts Amherst, Princeton University, and the 7th Columbia University Conference in Political Economy.
+^{}We have benefited from helpful comments and suggestion by Allan Drazen, Jesse Shapiro, as well as seminar participants at Harvard University, Princeton University, the University of British Columbia, the University of Houston, the University of Massachusetts Amherst, the University of New South Wales, the University of Queensland, and the 7th Columbia University Conference in Political Economy.
 We are also grateful to Jordan Taylor and Frank Girolami from Aristotle Inc. for help with the voter registration data.
-Jimmy Grant, Alessio Ruvinov, Drew White, and Ryan Willoughby provided excellent research assistance.
+Jimmy Grant, Alessio Ruvinov, Drew White, Ryan Willoughby and particular Daniel Kolliner provided excellent research assistance.
+Funding was provided by the National Science Foundation and the Russell Sage Foundation.
+All errors are our own.
 Correspondence can be addressed to kaplan@econ.umd.edu [Kaplan], j-spenkuch@kellogg.northwestern.edu [Spenkuch], or ctuttle@princeton.edu [Tuttle].